enmumne/Grumpy-GregTech-6/README.md

 Grumpy and experimental

 IMPORTANT: It surfaced during testing that importing and loading the modpack will lead to a crash (something about DynSurround, but may be related to other mods).
 Launching it a SECOND time seems to fix this issue.
 So try launching it twice, I guess.
-I'll try to sort out this problem but it seems ticky.
+I'll try to sort out this problem but it seems tricky.

 What it is:
 + GregTech 6 on Java 21, based on Bear's default testing pack